onlogic/onlogic-m031-manager/README.md

 This sequence shows the CPU sending a `kGet_LowPowerEnable` message with no additional data and the MCU responding with a `kGet_LowPowerEnable` response with one byte of additional data.

+This Python Module administers this protocol in communication with both DIO and Sequence microcontrollers.
+It makes native Python datatypes, converts them to byte compatable communication, and administers this process with additional type and value checking.

+**Note** the CPU uses two distinct communication protocols to talk with the DIO and Sequence Microcontrollers.
+1. CDC-USB with the DIO Card
+2. UART with the Sequence Micro

+For this reason, the user must manually specify the serial port name for the sequence micro .claim() method in the AutomotiveManager class, whereas for the DioHandler, the .claim() method can be left blank and the program will autolock on the serial connection label.